How Much Does Full Coverage Car Insurance Cost?

 Full Coverage Car Insurance Cost by State

-Vermont is the cheapest state at $75 per month ($897 per year) — $582 below the national average.
-Louisiana is the most expensive state at $247 per month ($2,961 per year) — $1,482 above the national average.
+Vermont is the cheapest state at $75 per month ($897 per year), $582 below the national average.
+Louisiana is the most expensive at $247 per month ($2,961 per year), $1,482 above the national average.
 The annual cost difference between the cheapest and most expensive state is $2,064 for the same driver profile and coverage level.
-Read our guide on the average car insurance rates by state to get a better understanding of where your state stands nationwide.
+Our average car insurance rates by state guide shows where every state ranks so you can see how yours compares.

 $105